New Democrat Coalition: Overview

 The group is known as fiscally moderate and pro-business.
 For example, the New Democrat Coalition supports free trade and the high-tech sector.
 The New Democrat Coalition also supports immigration reform.

 Ideologically, it is positioned between the House Progressive Caucus and the Blue Dog Coalition.
-The Coalition has been described as both socially liberal and in favor of free markets.
+The Coalition has been described as both socially liberal and fiscally moderate-to-conservative.